Interlibrary Loan FAQ

 - Books can be picked up at the Williams Library's Circulation Desk (202-662-9131).

-- Copy of articles, chapters, etc. will normally be deposited into your ILLiad account.
+- Copies will be deposited into your ILLiad account.

 Journals (office accounts):